-An ArcGIS Developer account or ArcGIS Online account and a subscription are required to build and deploy applications that use ArcGIS location services.
-The type of account and subscription you have determines what service functionality is available to you and how you are billed for service usage.
+An ArcGIS Developer account or ArcGIS Online account and a subscription are required to build applications that use ArcGIS location services.
+The type of product, subscription, and account you have determines what service functionality is available and how you are billed for service usage.
 It is important to understand this before you deploy an application.

 All subscription plans include a free tier of service usage and data storage.
-If your applications use more than the free tier in a given month, service access will be disabled unless you enable pay-as-you-go or you upgrade to a monthly plan.
+If your application uses more than the free tier in a given month, service access will be disabled unless you enable pay-as-you-go or you upgrade to a monthly plan.
 Pay-as-you-go can be configured in your account subscription billing settings.
-Compare which services and capabilities are available with the free tier and when pay-as-you-go is enabled in the table below.
+Learn more about pay-as-you-go and billing in the FAQ.

-All service transactions are charged in USD.
+All location service transactions are charged in USD.
 Learn about service transaction fees in Pricing.

-An ArcGIS Online account is an account you get when you sign up to be a member of an ArcGIS organization.
-The organization is managed by an administrator who is responsible to manage all members.
-Administrators determine the role and permissions for each member and are also responsible to maintain and renew the subscription (annually).
+An ArcGIS Online account is an account you get when you sign up to be a member of an ArcGIS Online organization.
+An organization is managed by an administrator who is responsible for managing all members (accounts).
+Administrators determine the user type, role, and permissions for each member and are also responsible for maintaining and renewing the subscription (annually).
 The minimum user type that is required to develop applications with location services is Creator.

 An ArcGIS public account is a limited, free, entry-level account that you can use to access tools and create and share content, such as maps and scenes.